 Common Reasons You Have Snakes in Your Yard or Home

-Snakes are typically unwanted visitors to our yards and homes.
-Like all pests, they are usually only interested in staying on our property if they find access to food, water, and shelter.
-Consider the following snake prey and what may be attracting snakes to your yard.
+Snakes are usually only interested in staying on your property if they find access to food, water, and shelter.
+Consider the following snake prey that may be attracting snakes to your yard:

 • Rodents